9 Best Investment Apps in the UK for 2024

 Active vs Passive Investing

 As part of our list, we’ve selected a combination of active vs passive investments, each fulfilling various functions for investors.
-When just starting out in financial markets, you should take into account your investment goals, your time horizons, and your appetite for risk.
+When just starting in financial markets, you should take into account your investment goals, your time horizons, and your risk appetite.
 These will determine which category of investment provider you should choose.

 What is Active Investing?

 To begin with, what are active investments?
 This category refers to the DIY investments that users make themselves.
-These companies offer the platforms with which to execute trades, with the decision-making left to the individual.
-Including the likes of Freetrade, Hargreaves Lansdown, and Trading 212, such businesses make their money primarily on a per-trade basis, with fees collected via market spreads and foreign exchange conversions.
+These companies offer platforms to execute trades, with the decision-making left to the individual.
+Including Freetrade, Hargreaves Lansdown, and Trading 212, such businesses make their money primarily on a per-trade basis, with fees collected via market spreads and foreign exchange conversions.

 What is Passive Investing?

 In recent years, we’ve seen an explosion of tech-driven companies across both ends of the investment spectrum.
-Promising simpler platforms, lower fees, and better performance, these firms have spearheaded something of a fintech boom.
+Promising simpler platforms, lower fees, and better performance, these firms have spearheaded a fintech boom.

 The Main Types of Investments

-While there are many financial instruments available to trade, UK investment providers will typically choose those with the healthiest, and most stable, long-term prospects.
-They will also favour broad market exposure over individual stock picking.
+While many financial instruments are available to trade, UK investment providers typically choose those with the healthiest and most stable long-term prospects.
+They also favour broad market exposure over individual stock picking.
 The two investment types favoured by the UK industry are shown below.

 Stocks & Shares

-Within a stocks and shares ISA, investors can choose from a diverse portfolio of equities.
-These typically include stocks from well-known businesses, with some of the best providers offering the greatest range of options.
+Investors can choose from a diverse portfolio of equities within a stocks and shares ISA.
+These typically include stocks from well-known businesses, with some of the best providers offering a range of options.
 Popular stocks include Apple, Tesla, and Google, each of which can be bought and sold using an array of trading apps on the market.

 Exchange-Traded Funds

-Exchange-traded funds (also known as ETFs) are an investment vehicle favoured by such wealth managers as Nutmeg and Wealthify.
-Think of it as a basket of stocks, which can itself be traded on the market.
+Exchange-traded funds (also known as ETFs) are an investment vehicle favoured by wealth managers such as Nutmeg and Wealthify.
+Think of it as a basket of stocks that can be traded on the market.
 Such ETFs can be classed as thematic, as in the case of ethical investing options, or they could simply replicate a popular investment index, like the Dow Jones.

 How to Invest Money in the UK?

 For those asking ‘how do I invest money in the UK?’, it’s important to consider the multiple investment vehicles available for UK retail traders.
-While you can always invest using a general investment account, it’s recommended to take advantage of the various tax-wrapped accounts on offer.
+While you can always invest using a general investment account, taking advantage of the various tax-wrapped accounts on offer is recommended.
 These protect your investment returns up to certain limits and should be the first consideration for anyone looking to invest money in the UK.

 To help, we’ve outlined some of the key tax-wrapped accounts currently available: